Free-breathing and ungated cardiac cine using navigator-less spiral SToRM

-\section{CONCLUSION}
+The comparisons with breath-held SSFP data in Fig. \ref{fig7} and Table \ref{table2} show that the image quality and ejection fraction measures of the proposed scheme are comparable to breath-held acquisitions.
+However, the two sequences differ significantly in several aspects, including image contrast and bias-fields.
+We notice minor blurring of the myocardium in the slices close to the apex.
+This problem may be due to the inaccurate estimation of cardiac motion patterns from the navigators.
+Specifically, when the heart occupies a tiny fraction of the field of view as with apical slices, the in-plane navigators may not be sensitive to cardiac motion.
+In the future, we propose to extend SToRM with 3D navigators to minimize the above problem.

+\section{Conclusion}

-In this paper, we have proposed an iterative SToRM algorithm (SToRM:Iterative) for the recovery of free-breathing and ungated cardiac MRI data using spiral acquisitions with no k-space navigators.
-Our experiments show that the proposed scheme offers performance comparable to our previous STORM:Self-Nav method, which requires k-space navigators.
-Our qualitative experiments also show that the proposed scheme provides less spatial and temporal blurring compared to low-rank methods, which do not require explicit binning to cardiac/respiratory phases, and XD-GRASP which bins the data.
-The preliminary study also shows that the proposed framework provides functional estimates that are comparable to breath-held studies.\\ "matlab code: https://github.com/ahaseebahmed/SpiralSToRM-Iterative"
+In this paper, we have proposed an iterative SToRM algorithm (SToRM:Two-Step) for the recovery of free-breathing and ungated cardiac MR images using spiral acquisitions with no k-space navigators.
+Our experiments show that the proposed scheme offers better performance compare to our previous STORM:Self-Nav method, which requires k-space navigators.}} Qualitative comparisons by experts also show that the proposed scheme provides less spatial and temporal blurring compared to low-rank methods, which do not require explicit binning to cardiac/respiratory phases, and XD-GRASP, which bins the data.
+Our preliminary study also shows that the proposed framework provides ejection fraction measures, which are statistically equivalent to the breath-held measurements.
+The MATLAB code for the SToRM-Iterative scheme can be downloaded from\\ https://github.com/ahaseebahmed/SpiralSToRM-Iterative.